-On January 13, 2015, the Company paid \$4.9 million to acquire select assets from EnVery, a privately-held supplier of power line communications ("PLC") and Smart Grid solutions targeted at advanced metering infrastructure, home energy management systems and IoT applications.
+On January 13, 2015, the Company paid \$4.9 million to acquire select assets from EnVerv, Inc., a privately-held supplier of power line communications ("PLC") and Smart Grid solutions targeted at advanced metering infrastructure, home energy management systems and IoT applications.
 The Company has concluded that the acquired assets constituted a business and accordingly accounted for this transaction as a business combination.

 The purchase price allocation for the EnVerv acquisition was finalized in the first quarter of fiscal year 2016.
 Total acquisition consideration has been allocated to the acquired tangible and intangible assets and assumed liabilities based on their respective estimated fair values as of the acquisition date.
 The excess of the acquisition consideration over the fair value of assets acquired and liabilities assumed has been allocated to goodwill.
-As of April 26, 2015, \$1.4 million of the total acquisition consideration has been allocated to core technologies and the remaining \$3.4 million has been allocated to goodwill.
+As of July 26, 2015, \$1.4 million of the total acquisition consideration has been allocated to core technologies and \$3.4 million has been allocated to goodwill.
+The remaining balance has been allocated to acquired tangible assets and assumed liabilities.
 The Company expects that all such goodwill will be deductible for tax purposes.